fabien-h/macos-web-dev-setup/README.md

 5. Donwload the solarized theme <http://ethanschoonover.com/solarized>
 6. Make it Launch on startup in the global mac os preferences
 7. Make it default
+8. Add 20% transparency
-8. Install oh-my-zsh : `curl -L http://install.ohmyz.sh | sh` and restart the terminal
+9. Install oh-my-zsh : `curl -L http://install.ohmyz.sh | sh` and restart the terminal

 ## Get the /usr/local ownership